Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 window after ordinary transaction-set convergence, but timeout always permits base consensus to continue.
 Below-qC or unaligned work remains pending until witness, cancellation, explicit erase, or publication expiry.

+The admission and publication clocks are distinct.
+The outer `sfLastLedgerSequence` follows ordinary inclusive transaction admission and may be at most `maxAdmissionWindowLedgers` beyond the ledger evaluating the intent.
+On successful apply, the latch stores an independent inclusive publication deadline of `admittingLedger + maxPublicationLedgers`; it never copies the outer deadline.
+That final candidate ledger may still publish and materialize a witness.
+After it, no new witness material is eligible.
+Later paid Export work deterministically but lazily removes the expired pending-work link.
+Expiry does not revoke released signatures or erase the latch: owner reserve and callback readiness remain until symmetric completion or explicit erase.

 **INV-13 - Return callbacks remain owner-authorized Imports.**
 An XPOP whose proven target transaction carries `sfTicketSequence` takes the